Upper Endoscopy Doctor NYC Gastroenterologist | NYC Endoscopy GI Doctor

 Other complications are minor.
 You can experience bleeding where a polyp was removed or biopsy taken, but it’s often minimal and rarely requires a follow-up.
 This bleeding may last for several days after the procedure, but it’s usually minor.
 You may have a reaction to the sedatives, which is why it’s important to discuss your medication allergies.
 If you have heart or lung disease, these conditions can cause complications.

 Although complications are very uncommon, you should learn to recognize their early symptoms.
 Contact your doctor immediately if you have a fever after the test, if you have trouble swallowing, if you experience increasing throat, chest or abdominal pain or if you notice any prolonged bleeding, including internal bleeding that reveals itself in black stools.

 If you have any concerns about a possible complication, it’s always best to contact your GI doctor right away.

 Important Reminder: This information is only intended to provide guidance, not definitive medical advice.
 Please consult a doctor about your specific condition.
 Only a trained, experienced doctor like Dr. Khodadadian can determine an accurate diagnosis and proper treatment.

 As a best in class NYC gastroenterologist, Dr. Shawn Khodadadian provides highly personalized and comprehensive care.
 His philosophy regarding the doctor/patient relationship is based on trust and has earned him one of the most respected reputations in NYC.

-For more information about an upper endoscopy or to schedule an endoscopy appointment with the GI doctor, Dr. Shawn Khodadidan, please contact our Upper East Side NYC office.
+For more information about an upper endoscopy in NYC or to schedule an endoscopy appointment with the GI doctor, Dr. Shawn Khodadadian, please contact our Upper East Side NYC office.